shubham0704/parallelGSO/README.md

 All the testing experiments are present in the experiments/tests directory.
 To rerun the benchmarks do -
 ```
-// cd into the this project directory then
+// cd into this project directory then
 $ cd experiments/tests
 $ jupyter notebook
 ```